 - In your mixing bowl, combine the granulated sugar and lemon zest.
 Work these together with your hands until fragrant - this infuses the sugar with the lemon zest.

 - To the same mixing bowl with the lemon sugar, add the flour, light brown sugar, salt, baking powder and whisk together until combined.

 - To the flour mixture, add the milk, vanilla extract, and lemon juice - whisk to until smooth.

 - In a separate mixing bowl, combine the blueberries with 1 tbsp granulated sugar.

-- Once your oven is preheated to 350℉ place the butter in your cast iron skillet and place the skillet into the oven to melt the butter.
+- Once your oven is preheated to 350℉ place the 6 tbsp of butter in your cast iron skillet and place the skillet into the oven to melt the butter.

 - Once the butter is melted, take the skillet out of the oven, pour in the batter, smooth it to the edges.

 - Top with the blueberries and sprinkle the remaining 2 tbsp granulated sugar evenly over the top.

 - Bake for 40-45 minutes until golden brown.

 - This can also be made in an 8x8 baking dish